A Bill to reform the law relating to human rights.

 28 June 2023

-The Bill of Rights Bill is a proposed law to reform how human rights are protected in the UK.
-It would change the framework for rights in areas such as crime, justice and equality, and it is currently at the first reading in the House of Commons.
+The Bill of Rights Bill is a proposal to reform how human rights are protected in the UK.
+It aims to create a new domestic framework for rights and change how courts interpret them, balancing individual protections with national security and public safety.
+It is in the very early stages of Parliament, having its first reading in the House of Commons in June 2022.

 Generated 21 February 2026